Co Down restaurant up for another prestigious accolade

-Noble Rot, Galvin HOP and Som Saa, all in London, join Swan Wine Kitchen in Tenterden, Kent, and Askham Hall in Cumbria are the others vying for the title.
+The others vying for the title are Noble Rot, Galvin HOP and Som Saa (all in London), Swan Wine Kitchen in Tenterden, Kent and Askham Hall in Cumbria.

 Six places are still available in the final list of 12 restaurants to be shortlisted in the awards which are sponsored by Quorn.

 The competing restaurants, whose menus have featured in The Caterer: Catering and Hospitality News, throughout 2016, have to be filled by May with judging taking place on July 4.

 The McGowans’ menu was chosen after being judged on innovation and creativity, use of seasonal produce and the marriage of textures and flavours, as well as value for money.

 The shortlisting follows the Good Food best local restaurant accolade and its recent win of an illustrious Michelin Bib Gourmand.

 The McGowans have scaled such heights after Chris spend 20 years in London learning from the best in the field including Bruno Loubet, Gary Rhodes, Pierre Koffmann and Richard Corrigan.
 He then returned home, and with the added value of Davina’s business acumen, set up their popular Moira culinary gem in late 2015.

 For his coveted place on the shortlisted eateries Chris serves menus dictated by his particular brand of cooking – featuring pickling, brining and fermenting – and what is available seasonally.